WasabiRaptor/Starbecue/README.md

 The files are now in the correct place, you can now play starbound with the mod!

 ## Uninstall

-Open the `Starbound` directory by viewing its properties on steam, and then click `Browse` on the `Installed Files` tab
+Open the `Starbound` directory by viewing its properties on steam, and clicking `Browse` on the `Installed Files` tab

 delete `starbecue.pak` in the `mods` folder